tarcieri/momentum/README.md

 Momentum is a high performance asynchronous networking framework built for the Clojure programming language.
 Momentum is still very young and currently only supports HTTP, however there are plans to make it more generic for arbitrary network programming.

 Currently, Momentum provides:
-  * An HTTP server abstraction
+  * Generic async abstractions
-  * An HTTP client abstraction
+  * A general networking abstraction
-  * An HTTP proxy abstraction
+  * Middleware for HTTP (client and server)
   * A connection pool for client HTTP connections.

 Yes, the README is still quite lacking, but more will come.
 I just wanted to get this out to the world.